cyberbotics/webots-doc/reference/imagetexture.md

 they are not recommended because they are not portable across different systems.
 Ideally, the texture file should lie next to the world file, possibly inside a "textures" subfolder.
 Supported image formats include both JPEG and PNG.
 The rendering of the PNG alpha transparency is supported.
-It is slightly more efficient to use textures with power of 2 resolution (e.g. 8x8, 2048x64, etc.).
-Otherwise an internal upscaling is performed.
+It is strongly recommended to use texture images with power of two resolution (e.g. 8x8, 2048x64, etc.) to optimize memory usage on the GPU and maximize texture quality.
+If the width or the height of a texture image is not a power of two, then an internal upscaling is performed and a warning is displayed in the Webots console.

 A PNG image may contain an alpha channel.
 If such an alpha channel exists, the texture becomes semi-transparent.
 This is useful to render for example a scissor